Nourish Bar necklace, from Sora Designs

 Rigel Stuhmiller: Looking for something with a personal touch?
 Look no further.
 Acclaimed printmaker and illustrator Rigel Stuhmiller offers lines of stationary, gifts, and home goods featuring her incredible prints.
 One dollar from every 2020 Farmer’s Market Calendar sold and five cents of every item sold year-round is donated to ACCFB.
 Rigel’s support has helped provide more than 11,000 meals to our neighbors.

-Sora Designs: Local artist Yueh-Wen Chang created a beautiful and unique line of jewelry to raise awareness on hunger and support the 1 in 5 people we serve.
-100 percent of the profits from the #ENDHUNGER X FOODIE JEWELRY line come to ACCFB.
+Sora Designs: Local artist Yueh-Wen Chang created a beautiful and unique line of jewelry to raise awareness about hunger and support the 1 in 5 people we serve.
+100 percent of the profits from the #ENDHUNGER X FOODIE JEWELRY line comes to ACCFB.
 Sora Designs offers this line year-round.

 Local Food Adventures: Take a food tour around the East Bay and support the Food Bank.
 When you purchase a ticket or gift card, $1 will come to ACCFB.
 Offer is good year-round.